Show Horse Council of Australasia Rules

 16.00 SADDLERY AND GEAR PROTOCOLS

-Residency & Other Rules Applying to State Events
+Residency & Other Rules Applying To State H.O.T.Y.
+Events

-Some specific Rules are required to apply to all State Events including but not limited to:
+Some specific Rules are required to apply to all State H.O.T.Y.
+Events including (but not limited to):

 Members are well catered for with many other GN Qualifiers for which these particular rules are not applicable.